Uchathula Shiva: Production

 The film became Karan's first home production, with the actor revealing that he chose to do a "light-hearted entertainer" rather than a serious film.
-Neha Ratnakaran was signed on to portray the leading female role in the film, which progressed throughout early 2016.
-The project also marked the return of composer Vidyasagar after a brief sabbatical from Tamil films.
+Yashmith was initially considered to feature in the flashback portions, but he was replaced by Sriram Karthik.

 Music

 The music and background score for the film were composed by Vidyasagar and lyrics written by Vairamuthu.
 Director Dharani made his debut as playback singer with this film.

-Release
+Release and reception

-The film had a theatrical release across Tamil Nadu on 16 September 2016, and opened to mixed reviews from critics.
+The film had a theatrical release across Tamil Nadu on 16 September 2016.
 A critic from The Times of India wrote "a few scenes appear wacky, as the filmmaker seems to be confused about whether to approach these sequences in a serious or comical manner" and "as a result, the audience, too, are left confused".